Top 10 Diamond Buying Mistakes

 1. Rushing into your diamond purchase

 Selecting a diamond should take time and consideration.
-The unique engagement ring you create, with the unique diamond you choose, will take pride of place on your bride’s hand for the rest of her life.
-Theoretically, this should be the most considered purchase you’ll ever make.
+For most people, this could be the most considered and high-value purchase you’ll ever make.
 Whilst it’s important to do your research, no amount of reading will compare to the knowledge of a professional - discussing your options with a trained gemmologist and diamond expert will help you to reach the best decision.
 What’s more, this should be fun!
 Working together with someone you like and trust will help to make the whole process enjoyable and stress-free.
 Our gemmologists always take the time to get to know each client and help them figure out the best personal decision.
+Book now to meet with our experts.

 Often, buyers are persuaded to choose diamonds with the highest colour or clarity grade.
 The truth is, diamonds ranging from D to F will appear colourless to the naked eye, so as long as you’re sticking between these grades, colour is a great place to compromise.
 Clarity refers to the small, natural marks found in the majority of diamonds.
 The beauty here is that these marks too, are negligible to the naked eye so long as the diamond is graded above SI1.